lqsantos/DataOcean.IntanceManager/docs/master/13-business-workflows.md

 **User Story:** *As a Platform/DevOps Engineer, I want to deploy an e-commerce instance to production so that our application is running in the Brazil production environment.*

 ### **📋 Prerequisites**
-- Blueprint version exists and is tested
+- Blueprint version exists, is validated, and **published** (not in DRAFT state)
 - Target cluster is configured and accessible
-- Git repository configured for Helm chart storage
+- Centralized Helm charts repository configured
 - ArgoCD access for deployment execution

 ### **🔧 Step-by-Step Process**